 NUR 212 - Maternal - Neonatal Nursing

 NUR 212 focuses on the basic needs of maternal and neonatal patients, using the Nursing Process to provide quality, safe, patient centered care for diverse populations through teamwork and collaboration.
-Students use knowledge and science to manage maternal and neonatal considerations in the acute care setting.
+Students use knowledge, science and evidence to manage maternal and neonatal considerations in the acute care setting.

 The core competencies of Associate Degree Nursing practice expanded upon in NUR 112 are applied to this patient population.

 Prerequisites: NUR 112 with a minimum grade of C, BIO 145 with a minimum grade of C, PSY 212 and ENG 101; corequisites: NUR 210, BIO 202, SOC 101, unless previously taken.

 1.Utilize professional communication with members of the interprofessional team.

 2.Analyze data that influence patients’ ability to meet Basic Needs for selected maternal-neonatal patients.

 3.Adapt therapeutic communication techniques to meet the needs of patients and families for selected maternal-neonatal patients.

 4.Apply the Nursing Process using evidence-based practice with clinical reasoning for selected maternal-neonatal patients.